Experience The Oxfordshire Cotswolds

 Day 2 – Witney to Burford

 From Witney, your journey will take you through the picturesque village of Minster Lovell.
 Explore the riverside ruins of 15th century Minster Lovell Hall.
-Stop at the charming Old Swan or Minster Mill hotels for a delicious meal or check in for a relaxing overnight stay.

 Another 8km from Minster Lovell, leave the bus in Shilton.
 Nearby is Crocodiles of the World, the UK’s only crocodile zoo, and Cotswold Wildlife Park and Gardens, where visitors can discover more than 250 species of animal, including rhinos, lemurs and penguins.